-Roadway Sensors revenues for the three and nine months ended December 31, 2016 were approximately \$9.4 million and \$30.9 million, respectively, reflecting a decrease of approximately \$374,000 and \$338,000, respectively, compared to the corresponding prior year periods.
-The decreases in Roadway Sensors revenues during the three and nine months ended December 31, 2016 was primarily due to lower unit sales of our distribution of certain original equipment manufacturer ("OEM") products for the traffic intersection market.
-During the three and nine months ended December 31, 2016, OEM sales decreased approximately \$886,000 and \$865,000, respectively, compared to the corresponding periods a year ago.
+Roadway Sensors revenues for the three months ended June 30, 2018 included approximately \$10.8 million in product revenues and approximately \$59,000 of service revenues, reflecting a decrease in total revenues of approximately \$420,000 or 4%, compared to the corresponding prior year period.
+The decrease in Roadway Sensors revenues during the three months ended June 30, 2018 was primarily due to lower unit sales from our distribution of certain OEM products for the traffic intersection market, which declined approximately \$322,000 or 32% to approximately \$681,000 in the current quarter.
 While OEM products generally have lower gross margins than our core video detection products, we believe the offering of OEM products can benefit sales of our core products by providing a more comprehensive suite of traffic solutions for our customers.
-Going forward, we plan to grow revenues by focusing on our core domestic intersection market, and refine and deliver products that address the needs of this market, primarily our Vantage processors and camera systems and our Vantage Vector video/radar hybrid sensor, as well as our SmartCycle and SmartSpan products.
+Going forward, we plan to grow revenues by focusing on our core domestic intersection market, and refine and deliver products that address the needs of this market, primarily our Vantage processors and camera systems and our Vantage Vector video/radar hybrid sensor, as well as our SmartCycle, Velocity, PedTrax and SmartSpan products.

-Transportation Systems revenues for the three and nine months ended December 31, 2016 were approximately \$11.9 million and \$36.6 million, respectively, reflecting an increase of approximately \$3.6 million or 44% and approximately \$12.1 million or 49%, respectively, compared to the corresponding periods in the prior year.
-This increase was primarily due to two large contract wins during the third quarter of Fiscal 2016, which contributed significantly to the revenue growth in the current three and nine month periods.
-Transportation Systems added approximately \$11.8 million of new backlog during the third quarter of Fiscal 2017.
-Transportation Systems backlog was approximately \$54.1 million as of December 31, 2016, compared to approximately \$53.8 million as of December 31, 2015.
-While the aforementioned two large contracts are expected to be near completion by the third quarter of our fiscal year ending March 31, 2018, we plan to continue to pursue larger contracts that may contain significant sub-consulting content.
-While we believe larger contacts will contribute to overall revenue growth, the mix of sub-consulting content will likely affect the related gross profit from period to period, as revenues derived from sub-consultants generally have lower gross margins than revenues generated by our professional services.
+Transportation Systems revenues for the three months ended June 30, 2018 included approximately \$1.1 million of service revenues, and approximately \$1.1 million of sales of third-party products purchased for installation under certain construction-type contracts.
+Total revenues for the three months ended June 30, 2018 of approximately \$13.2 million, reflected a decrease of approximately \$1.5 million or 11%, compared to the corresponding period in the prior year.
+The decreases during the three month periods ended June 30, 2018 was primarily due to the transition from being the prime contractor to a sub-contractor on certain large contracts awarded in Fiscal 2016, and the timing of backlog fulfilment on certain other projects.
+Transportation Systems added approximately \$16.1 million of new backlog during the first quarter of Fiscal 2019.
+Transportation Systems backlog increased to approximately \$40.7 million as of June 30, 2018, compared to approximately \$52.8 million as of June 30, 2017.
+We plan to continue to focus on securing new contracts and to extend and/or continue our existing relationships with key agencies related to projects in its final project phases.
+While we believe our ability to obtain additional large contracts will contribute to overall revenue growth, the mix of sub-consulting content and third-party product sales will likely affect the related total gross profit from period to period, as total revenues derived from sub-consultants and third-party product sales generally have lower gross margins than revenues generated by our professional services.